operand/agency/README.md

 does not include support for constructing prompts or working with vector databases, etc. Implementation of agent behavior is left up to you.

-The goal of Agency is to enable developers to experiment and create their own agent solutions by providing a minimal set of functionality.
-So if you're looking for a flexible yet minimal foundation for building your own agent system, Agency might be for you.
+The goal of Agency is to enable others to create custom agent solutions by providing a minimal, flexible, and scalable foundation that can support a wide variety of use cases.
+So if you're looking to build a custom agent system, Agency might be for you.

 ## What are some known limitations or issues?